 Salem is divided into eight wards, each represented by a City Councilor.
 Every 10 years, after the U.S. Census is complete, Salem City Council ward boundaries are adjusted to equalize the population represented by each ward.
 This process is known as Ward Reapportionment.
 Three alternative ward boundary scenarios have been prepared for City Council consideration.

 ISSUE:

-Shall the City Council conduct a public hearing on the three alternative ward boundary scenarios?
+Shall the City Council select one of the three alternative ward boundary scenarios?

 RECOMMENDATION: